Purdue-CS193/homework-0-s-parent/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+#Seth Parent's First CS193 Homework
+-I like the icebreaker would you rathers
+-I like that my instructors are college students
+-I like how straightforward the instructions are
 ```markdown
 Syntax highlighted code block